JanPretzel/crunchydata-vectorchord/README.md

 This repository contains container images for [CrunchyData PGO](https://github.com/CrunchyData/postgres-operator) that include the [VectorChord](https://github.com/tensorchord/VectorChord) extension.

 > [!NOTE]
-> Currently the images also provide the [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) extension to allow migrations from pgvecto.rs to VectorChord.
-Future images will only provide the VectorChord extension.
+> For migrations from [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) to VectorChord, images are provided that include both extensions.
+They are tagged with the suffix `*-migrate-$pgvectors_version`.